 Dealing With Large Problems

 Extensive floor damage requires more involved repairs, often by replacing damaged planks and tiles and installing new ones.
-Before attempting the repair or having a contractor do the repair, it is important to determine why the laminate floor board is damaged in the first place and correct the problem.
+Before attempting the repair or having a contractor do it, it is important to determine why the laminate floor board is damaged in the first place and correct the problem.

 Sometimes, faulty floor installation is to blame for peaking or warping.
 Laminate floors are floating floors, which means the planks or tiles are attached to one another but nothing else.
 They are not nailed to the subfloor nor the baseboards around the perimeter of the room.
 There should be a 1/4-inch to 3/8-inch gap between the flooring and the walls of the room.
 If there isn't, expansion and contraction of the planks can lead to damage.